simeononsecurity/simeononsecurity.ch/content/articles/securing-vulnerable-groups-cyber-threats-protection-strategies/index.en.md

 **Foreign Powers and Cyber Espionage**

-In the realm of **cybersecurity**, foreign powers often engage in **cyber espionage** with the intent to gather sensitive information, gain political leverage, or disrupt their rivals.
+In **cybersecurity**, foreign powers often engage in **cyber espionage** with the intent to gather sensitive information, gain political leverage, or disrupt their rivals.
 These entities possess advanced technological capabilities, enabling them to breach even the most fortified digital networks.

 **Vulnerable and High-Risk Groups**